This article is part of a larger series on How to Do Payroll.

 Head of Household

 Although unemployment tax isn’t officially recognized as a payroll tax per the IRS, you’re still responsible for paying it.
 It’s a tax that’s paid by employers, and rates differ depending on previous claims filed against your business and how long you’ve been operating.
 For more details, check out our guide to FUTA Taxes.

 Whether or not you need to withhold state or local taxes depends entirely on where the employee resides (and sometimes where your business is located).
 States like Florida and Texas don’t have an income tax.
 And some areas in states like New York and Arkansas are subject to county or other local taxes.
-In cases where you have to withhold multiple types of income tax, be sure to research exactly where you need to send each payment.
-Different states have different rules.

-Frequently Asked Questions (FAQs) About Payroll Tax vs Income Tax
+Employment Tax vs Payroll Tax vs Income Tax

 When you’re not a tax expert, it’s easy to confuse payroll and income taxes.
 Just remember that payroll taxes consist of the flat rate FICA taxes that both employees and businesses pay to the federal government.
 You withhold income taxes from employee paychecks—not from your business bank account—to be paid to federal, state, and possibly even local tax agencies.